 In addition, you want to evaluate the quality of the engagement.
 Are the comments single or two words?
 Do the comments seem generic like “Ooo I need to try that?” or authentic like “Oh my gosh, I love this product, the grapefruit smell is intoxicating!”?
 There are Influencer Pods that have other influencers comment in order to boost their posts for brands and rankings.
 For this reason, you don’t want to look only at the engagement percentage but take the time to review the actual engagement.

 As a brand, you want to ensure that posts made on your behalf are encouraging your desired call to action (CTA).
 An attractive picture that yields only comments about the actual picture versus the products and generates ‘likes’ and hearts is not a solid CTA.

 The exception to this rule is if your call to action is user-generated content.
 As I mentioned earlier, my campaigns focus on revenue generation.
 An attractive picture used without persuasive copy will not be considered a successful campaign for my clients.

 Don’t worry, there are some great tools to help you build this list.
 Please see my favorites below.

 - Buzzstream – I love their Research List and the seamless integration with my Buzzstream outreach and contacts.

 - GroupHigh – This tool allows you to filter based on followers, domain authority, channel, and more.
-It also collects the email address for you which makes the list-building process faster.
+It also find the email address for you which makes the list-building process faster.
 While this tool has a CRM component, I simply save and export my lists for my main CRM software.